starfid/solo/readme.md

 ## Background
 - Desktop screen are now wider and fit for multiple column views.
-- Legacy codes are based on PHP 4, released in 2000s.
-The latest PHP version is 7.
-- Mysql prefix function is absolete in PHP 5.5 on 2013.
-PHP PDO is future proof and expandable.
+- PHP PDO is future proof and expandable.
 - We need darker theme for eyes health.
 - We need 1 app for variety of screen size and ratio.
 From mobile phone to portrait TV.
 - Modules should be easy to make with SQL query.